maritimememory/kwk-l1-advanced-cli-kwk-students-l1-stl-061818/README.md

 ### Challenge 2

-Using the `grep` command, find out the following information:
+Using the `grep` commandd, find out the following information:

 * What food is otherwise known as _gorp_?
 * Which food has the word _grapes_ in its text file?